amp; Overstock

 Why Spreadsheets Fail at Demand Forecasting

 Most sellers still forecast with spreadsheets.
 They look at last year's sales, add a growth percentage, and call it a plan.
 The problem?
-This approach can't account for:
+This approach can't account for the interconnected variables that actually drive demand:

 A spreadsheet gives you one number.
 AI gives you a probability distribution with confidence intervals.
 That's the difference between guessing and planning.